BetterWire Installation Guide

 - Open a browser and go to

-port). - Log in using the
+http://YOUR_SERVER_IP:8080(using theweb_interface_addressport). - Log in using the

-you set in the server config. - You can now view client status and manage port rules in real-time.
+server_identifieryou set in the server config. - You can now view client status and manage port rules in real-time.